 In the brain active nerves produce change in voltages and magnetic field in scalp when impulse is given.
 The measurements and records can be calculated and reported respectively in EEG (Electroencephalography) as well as EMG (Electromyography).
 In Hans Berg's Electroencephalography (EEG), brain activity can be seen at no health hazards or also at a smaller price than other approaches.
 In order to identify electrographic designs, electrical source and fields must be recognized [4].
 Nearly 100 billion nerve cells or neurons make up the brain.
 We can see when a new neuron is off when we are relaxing and on during the electrical signal propagation when we consider that a switch has state of on and off.
-The signal is transmitted by a wire named an axon, in which ions with an electric charge are carried by the membrane, like Ca2+ (calcium), Cl- (chloride), K+ (potassium), Na+ (sodium).
+The signal is transmitted by a wire named an axon, in which ions with an electric charge are carried by the membrane, like Ca^{2+} (calcium), CI^- (chloride), K^+ (potassium), Na+ (sodium).
 The electrical charge produced by any axon in these billion neurons helps the neurons relay information through chemical as well as electrical signals.
 It can be possible to bind neurons to each other in neural networks.

 A cell body (soma), axon and dendrites are usually found in the neuron.
 Dendrites come from cell body whereas move from micrometers to meters of several divisions of various species.
 There are often several dendrites in a neuron's cell body, never more than one axon, although an axon will branch hundreds of times until it terminates.
 At most, signals from the axon of a neuron can be transferred to the dendrite of another.
 The neuron's signal distribution and delivery to the next neuron are explained in figure.2.
 In the case of transmission of information, a neuron produces electro-chemical signals.
-This behavior of neurons is measured at the frequency spectrum and at microvolts (μV).
-The EEG amplitude is about $100\mu V$, measured on the scalp and about 1-2mV measured on the surface of the brain.
+This behavior of neurons is measured at the frequency spectrum and at microvolts (μ V).
+The EEG amplitude is about 100 μ V, measured on the scalp and about 1-2mV measured on the surface of the brain.
 This signal's bandwidth is from below 1Hz to approximately 50Hz.
 Because of its cyclic wave-like nature, the combination of the brain's electrical activity is generally called a brainwave pattern.
 Synchronized electrical signals from masses of neurons generate brainwaves.

 Figure 2.
-A signal propagating down an axon to the cell body and dendrites of the next cell.
+A signal propagating down an axon to the cell body and dendrites of the next cell."
 Brain waves

 Sensors placed on the scalp monitor brain waves.
 They are categorized into 5 bandwidths as Delta, Theta, Alpha, Beta, Gamma which describe their functions and are a consciousness and relaxation metric.
 Delta waves are slow, for instance, whereas gamma waves are complex, sensitive, as well as fast.
 Our brainwaves shift in line with what we do and experience.
 We feel sleepy, sluggish, lazy, or dreamy when slower brainwaves dominate.
 As we feel wired, or hyper-alert, the higher frequencies are dominant.
+There are five standard brain surgeons for ordinary adults based on the designated frequency scale of 1 to 100 Hz[6].
 The frequency bands of brain waves are shown in table 1 and the different brain waves are shown in figure.3.